ReverseThatApp/ReverseThatApp.github.io/_posts/2020-05-02-how-to-tweak-existing-Medium-iOS-app-features-with-Theos-and-Logos-part-2.md

 }
 ```

-I put some inline comments, let focus on that and ignore the rest:
+I put some inline comments, let focus on that, and ignore the rest:
-1. It invoke method `tryToPerformClap`, by the name we can guest it perform a clap, so it should be count as 1 clap
+1. It invokes method `tryToPerformClap`, by the name we can guess it perform a clap, so it should be count as 1 clap
-2. It tries to invoke method `invalidate` from unknown object at address *(self + 0x8).
-This is common syntax to access ivars, in this case it's _clapTimer ivar (NSTimer).
+2. It tries to invoke the method `invalidate` from an unknown object at address *(self + 0x8).
+This is the common syntax to access ivars, in this case it's _clapTimer ivar (NSTimer).
 From apple document, invoke invalidate will stop the timer from ever firing again and request its removal from its run loop.
-3. It create new NSTimer instance, but it seems decompiler is taking wrong arguments, i.e. r22 suppose to be number but it's `WeakProxy`...
+3. It creates a new NSTimer instance, but it seems the decompiler is taking wrong arguments, i.e. r22 suppose to be number but it's `WeakProxy`...
 We have no choice, and we will find out soon.
 4. Store new timer instance to _clapTimer

 Switch to assembly mode and focus on these instructions: